Indus River: Description

 The Indus then flows northwest through Ladakh (Indian-administered Kashmir) and Baltistan and Gilgit (Pakistan-administered Kashmir), just south of the Karakoram range.
 The Shyok, Shigar and Gilgit rivers carry glacial waters into the main river.
 It gradually bends to the south and descends into the Punjab plains at Kalabagh, Pakistan.
 The Indus passes gigantic gorges 4500–5200 m deep near the Nanga Parbat massif.
 It flows swiftly across Hazara and is dammed at the Tarbela Reservoir.
 The Kabul River joins it near Attock.
 The remainder of its route to the sea is in the plains of the Punjab and Sindh, where the flow of the river becomes slow and highly braided.
 It is joined by the Panjnad at Mithankot.
 Beyond this confluence, the river, at one time, was named the Satnad River (sat = "seven", nadī = "river"), as the river now carried the waters of the Kabul River, the Indus River and the five Punjab rivers.
-Passing by Jamshoro, it ends in a large delta to the South of Thatta in the Sindh province of Pakistan.
+When the river passes Jamshoro, it ends in a large delta to the South of Thatta in the Sindh province of Pakistan.

 The Indus is one of the few rivers in the world to exhibit a tidal bore.
 The Indus system is largely fed by the snow and glaciers of the Himalayas, Karakoram and the Hindu Kush ranges.
-The flow of the river is also determined by the seasons – it diminishes greatly in the winter, while flooding its banks in the monsoon months from July to September.
+The flow of the river is also determined by the seasons – it diminishes greatly in the winter while flooding its banks in the monsoon months from July to September.
 There is also evidence of a steady shift in the course of the river since prehistoric times – it deviated westwards from flowing into the Rann of Kutch and adjoining Banni grasslands after the 1816 earthquake.
 As of 2011, Indus water flows in to the Rann of Kutch during its floods breaching flood banks.